 MDF baseboards are becoming increasingly popular due to their affordability and ease of installation.
 It is much lighter than wood but still strong enough to hold up against daily wear and tear.
 I also think a better baseboard paint finish can be achieved with MDF since it does not have the imperfections that wood has.
 However, keep in mind that while MDF is less expensive than some other materials, it does not last as long as wood does.
 It can easily be dented and dinged and it is prone to swelling if exposed to too much moisture over time.

-When deciding between wood vs MDF baseboards, installation should also play a factor in your decision-making process.
+When deciding between wood vs. MDF baseboards, installation should also play a factor in your decision-making process.
 Depending on your skill level and the tools available to you, either option could be a good one.
 MDF baseboard is lighter and softer than wood baseboard, making it easier to handle and cut.
 But I would recommend investing in a good miter saw with a new blade for both.
-However, in my experience, MDF is more foregiving if you do have to use a dull blade.
-Whereas, wood baseboard is likley to splinter unless you go really slow with your cuts.
+However, in my experience, MDF is more forgiving if you do have to use a dull blade.
+Whereas, the wood baseboard is likely to splinter unless you go really slow with your cuts.

 Using a finish nailer is also a must for installing both types of baseboards.
 I’ve found that occasionally you can hit a knot in wood baseboard that will prevent the nail from going deep enough.
 But this is never an issue with the MDF baseboard.
 Ultimately both options require some form of installation but one may fit better depending on your individual circumstances.